 4. Is the same or an identical property still owned or the right to own continues 30 days after the disposition?
 Yes or No?

 5. Who acquired or has the right to acquire the same or an identical property?
-There’s no simple yes or no answer, but we’ll address shortly.
+There’s no simple yes or no answer, but we’ll address this shortly.

-If the answer to questions 1, 2, 3 and 4 is ‘yes’, then the superficial loss rules likely apply.
+If the answer to questions 1, 2, 3 and 4 is “yes,” then the superficial loss rules likely apply.

 The superficial loss and stop loss rules within the Income Tax Act are extensive.
 This article focuses on just certain aspects of some of these rules.